canonical/jaas-documentation/reference/audit_logs.rst

 Method filter
 ~~~~~~~~~~~~~

+Filter logs by method call.

 ``--method``
     display events for a specific method call

-Each Juju/Jimmctl call invokes a specific method.
+Each Juju/jimmctl call invokes a specific method.
 This can be thought of as an HTTP handler.
 Although a full list of all methods is not currently available, it is possible to filter audit events based
 on the method that was called.
-Some commonly interesting methods include Login, Deploy, DDestroyApplication, DestroyModels
+Important methods include Login, Deploy, DestroyApplication, DestroyModels

 Note that method names are case sensitive.